timeseriesAI/tsai/README.md

 # tsai
-> Practical Deep Learning for Time Series / Sequential Data library based on fastai v2/ Pytorch.
+> Practical Deep Learning for Time Series / Sequential Data package built with fastai v2/ Pytorch.

-`tsai`is a deep learning library built on top of fastai v2 / Pytorch focused on state-of-the-art methods for time series classification and regression.
+`tsai`is a deep learning package built on top of fastai v2 / Pytorch focused on state-of-the-art methods for time series classification and regression.

 If you are looking for **timeseriesAI based on fastai v1**, it's been moved to **[timeseriesAI1](https://github.com/timeseriesAI/timeseriesAI1)**.